kyshu11027/photo-ranker-backend/test/README.md

 # AWS Lambda Tests

-This subdirectory contains testing for lambda functions
+This subdirectory contains testing for lambda functions.

 ---